Blog article

 Bottom Line: Which Strategy Should You Choose?

 For most investors, passive funds offer superior long-term returns due to lower costs, tax efficiency, and consistent performance.
-The data is overwhelming.
+The data is overwhelming: only 21% of active funds beat their passive peers over 10 years.

-That said, active management can add value in specific situations: fixed-income markets, emerging markets, and for investors with genuine expertise in manager selection.
+That said, active management can add value in specific situations: international equities (52% success rate in 2025), certain fixed-income markets, and for investors with genuine expertise in manager selection.

 Our recommendation?
 Start with a passive core portfolio for your large-cap U.S. equity exposure.
 Consider active management only for specialized needs where the odds are better.